prakhar051/ai-drug-repurposing-system/README.md

 # Resume Highlights

-* Built an AI-powered Drug Repurposing Platform using Machine Learning and NLP techniques.
+* Built an AI-powered Drug Repurposing Platform using Machine Learning and Biomedical NLP techniques.
 * Implemented TF-IDF and BioBERT for biomedical literature mining and semantic similarity analysis.
 * Developed Random Forest and ANN models for binding affinity and effectiveness prediction.
-* Designed an interactive Streamlit dashboard with heatmaps, ranking panels, and comparative analytics.
+* Designed an interactive Streamlit dashboard with heatmaps, ranking systems, and comparative analytics.
 * Integrated biomedical datasets including BindingDB, DrugBank, ChEMBL, and PubMed.
-* Automated drug ranking and disease-specific recommendation workflows.
+* Automated disease-specific drug ranking and recommendation workflows.

 ---

+# Why This Project Matters

+Traditional drug discovery is resource-intensive and time-consuming.
+This project explores how AI, Machine Learning, and Biomedical NLP can assist in accelerating early-stage drug repurposing research and decision-making for infectious diseases.

+---

+# Author

-## Author
+## Prakhar Yadav

-**Prakhar Yadav**

-Machine Learning Engineer | AI Developer | Python Developer
+Full Stack Developer | AI Enthusiast | Backend Developer

 GitHub: https://github.com/prakhar051